gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 ## Handling breaking changes

 This section explains breaking changes that were made for Gatsby 5.
 Some of those changes had a deprecation message in v4.
 In order to successfully update, you'll need to resolve these changes.

+If you're curious about our release schedules and which versions are officially supported, head to the [Gatsby Framework Version Support](/docs/reference/release-notes/gatsby-version-support/) document.
+As of Gatsby 5 we're no longer supporting Gatsby 2 and Gatsby 3.

 ### Minimal Node.js version 18.0.0